SoftwareHeritage/swhapguide/SWHAP@Paris.md

 [[https://github.com/]{.underline}](https://github.com/) ) as a host
 platform for all the virtual support areas of the process.
 If you are interested in further understaning the rational for using Github, you can refere to Appendix A. TO DO: add link

+We propose to structure your *Digital working environment* into two disctinct areas, materialized by different spaces, also called repositories on Github.

+> *Workbench* repository, a working
+> area where one can temporarily collect an curate the materials, only accessible to people directly working on the project;
+>
+> *Depository* repository, will be used as the final and publicly available depository, allowing anyone interested to visit your work, check the curation process and browse through collected materials and the curated source code.
+The Depository can also be used as default archiving location if no better option was found;

+Note that *Workbench* repository will be instantiated at the very beginning of the process as your main working environnement. *Depository* repository will be instantiated later on, as specific extracts from the *Workbench*.
+Let's first see how to instantiate your *Workbench*.

 <!--
 MF: I think we only need to introduce the Workbench at this sate.
 Depository is very much optionnal depenging on the goal of the person.
 Source Code is a technicality for ingestion in SWH archive.

-We propose to structure your *Digital working environment* into three disctinct areas, materialized by different folders, also called repositories on Github.

 > *Workbench* repository, a working
 > area where one can temporarily collect an curate the materials, only accessible to people directly working on the project;